Djamel Belmadi: Qatar senior team

 On 15 March 2014, Belmadi was unveiled as the new head coach of the Qatar senior football team, replacing Fahad Thani.
 His first match as Qatar coach was a 0–0 draw with Macedonia.
 He led his team to a notable 1–0 first-ever victory over Australia in a friendly match on 14 October 2014, after having posted a 5–0 win over Lebanon and a 3–0 victory over Uzbekistan in their two previous matches.
 In correspondence to Qatar's performance in the aforementioned friendly matches, sports channel Al Kass stated that Qatar is "showing signs of evolution with Belmadi" and that the team was "undergoing a renewal."
-He led Qatar to win the 2014 Gulf Cup of Nations by beating host Saudi Arabia in the final.
+He led Qatar to win the 22nd Arabian Gulf Cup by beating host Saudi Arabia in the final.
 However, Qatar showed a poor form in the 2015 AFC Asian Cup and was eliminated in the group stages after three consecutive defeats by United Arab Emirates, Iran and Bahrain.
 He was dismissed from his post on 30 April 2015.

 Al-Duhail

 On 19 June 2015, Belmadi was appointed for the second time in his career to coach Lekhwiya; he was a replacement for Michael Laudrup.
+In 2017, the club was rebranded to Al-Duhail SC following the absorption of El Jaish.